Posted by Brian on 11/11/2019 to Garage Door: Bottom Seals

 Determine What Style of Seal You Need - There are different styles of seals.
 There are some common ones that many manufacturers use and then a few odd ones.
 You'll need to determine what seal you need and it's best if you can cut a piece off of the existing bottom seal.
 Raise you door part way so you can reach the bottom seal and if you can cut a 2" to 3" piece of the seal off (scissors usually work well).
 Also take a few pictures of the seal and retainer (that's the aluminum piece the seal slides into) so you'll have a couple of pics to send us if you decide to contact us for help.
 A few pics can sometimes help us assist you in determining what seal you need.

-Measure The Bottom Seal - Take the piece of seal you cut and use a measuring tape or ruler to get some measurements.
+Measure The Bottom Seal - Take the piece of seal you cut and use a measuring tape or ruler to get some measurements (a digital caliper is also helpful in getting the correct measurements).

 - Measure the width of the seal as it lays flat.
 The most common widths are 3" and 4" (but could be anywhere from 2-1/2" to 4-1/2").

 - Determine what "style" of seal it is.
 Probably the most common "style" is the T-style but there are also P-Bulb style, Bead style, T-Bulb style and others.
 On the T-style seal these are the parts of the seals that look like a "T" and slide into the bottom seal retainer.
 You'll want to measure these T's on the seal as this will determine which seal will fit into the bottom seal retainer.
 You're basically measuring the side of the seal.
 Write down your measurements.
-The most common "T" measurements are 1/4" and 5/16".
+The most common "T" measurements are 1/4" and 5/16" but there could also be a similar 3/16" size.
+While a tape measure can be used to measure the "T" we have found a digital caliper to be the best way to measure the "T" so if you have a caliper we recommend using it to take the measurement.

 Measure the Width of the Garage Door - You'll want to measure the width of the garage door so you can determine the length of seal you need.
 Don't measure the garage opening as your garage door may be slightly larger than the door opening.
 Single car doors can be 8' to 12' wide while 2-car doors can be 16' to 20' wide.
 Garage doors can be made any size though in 1" increments so that's why it's important to measure the door and not the opening.

 Order New Seal - Now that you have all the measurements you can order replacement seal.
 If you have the T-style seal then you can order some replacement seal from us at the Garage Door Zone.
-If you measured the "T" on the seal to be 1/4" then you have a couple of options: 3" wide vinyl seal, 3" wide rubber seal, 4" wide vinyl seal and 4" wide rubber seal.
-If your "T" measures 5/16" then the only option we currently offer is the 4" wide rubber seal.
+If you measured the "T" on the seal to be 1/4" then you have a couple of options: 3" wide vinyl seal, 3.5" wide vinyl seal, 3" wide rubber seal, 4" wide vinyl seal and 4" wide rubber seal.
+If your "T" measures 5/16" then there's two options that we currently offer: 3.5" wide TPE seal and the 4" wide rubber seal.

 The 1/4" T-style seal is a compatible replacement for Raynor brand garage doors along with some Gadco, Hormann and other brands using a 1/4" T-style seal.
 The 5/16" T-style seal is more commonly found on some Amarr, CHI, Clopay, Wayne Dalton and Overhead door models.